-Hari Raya Haji is also known as the Festival of Sacrifice.
-Hari Raya Haji is celebrated by Muslims around the world and is the commemoration of Ibrahim’s willingness to be obedient to Allah and to sacrifice his own son Ishmael.
+Hari Raya Haji is celebrated by Muslims around the world to remember Ibrahim’s willingness to be obedient to Allah to sacrifice his own son Ishmael.

-The festival is 70 days after the holy month of Ramadan, on the 10th day of the Islamic month of Dhul Hijja and lasts for up to four days.
+Hari Raya Haji is is also known as the Festival of Sacrifice and falls 70 days after the holy month of Ramadan, on the 10th day of the Islamic month of Dhul Hijja.
+It lasts for up to four days.
 The festival marks the end of the annual holy pilgrimage to Mecca and demonstrates each practicing Muslim’s submission to Allah.

-In the mosques, prayers are said and sermons read out, then there are sacrifices of cows, goats and sheep by those who are financially able to do so.
+In mosques, prayers are said and sermons read out, then there are sacrifices of cows, goats and sheep by those who are financially able to do so.
 The meat from the animals is packaged and delivered to the poorer Muslim families, the practice of which helps the devotees remember those who are less fortunate.

 Later in the day, Muslims visit parents and families for a happy celebration and big meal.
 Bazaars and festivities are held around Singapore in places like Kampong Glam and Geylang Serai.
 The markets are highly decorated and there is a happy and celebratory atmosphere everywhere.